cypress-io/cypress-documentation/source/examples/examples/applications.md

 {% fa fa-github %} {% url https://github.com/cypress-io/cypress-example-realworld %}

-Shows a full blogging application "Conduit" with back end code and a database.
+Shows a full blogging application, "Conduit", with back end code and a database.

-- Create a test user from tests by running database commands via {% url "`cy.task()`" task %} command.
+- Create a test user from tests by running database commands via the {% url "`cy.task()`" task %} command.
-- Log in using {% url "`cy.request()`" task %} and then setting the returned JWT token in `localStorage`
+- Log in using {% url "`cy.request()`" request %} and then setting the returned JWT token in `localStorage`.
-- Test all aspects of writing blog posts, commenting, marking favorite posts.
+- Test all aspects of writing blog posts, commenting, and marking favorite posts.
 - Collect full stack code coverage using {% url '@cypress/code-coverage' https://github.com/cypress-io/code-coverage %}.
-Read the Cypress {% url "code coverage guide" code-coverage %} for details.
+Read the Cypress {% url "code coverage guide" code-coverage %} for more details.

 {% imgTag /img/examples/realworld-app.png "Realworld test in Cypress" %}